-SOWK 481 (FIELD I) AND 482 (FIELD II)

-4 credit hours each

-Students participate in an internship which affords an opportunity for educationally directed practice in traditional and non-traditional settings.
-The overall goal of the field instruction course is to allow the student to integrate and test his/her theoretical knowledge, and to acquire generalist skills that will prepare the student for an entry level position in the social work profession.
+SOWK 481(FIELD I) AND 482(FIELD II) INSTRUCTION & Seminar 3 credit hours each Students participate in an internship which affords an opportunity for educationally directed practice in traditional and non-traditional settings.
+The overall goal of the field instruction course is to allow the student to integrate and test his/her theoretical knowledge, and to acquire generalist skills that will prepare the student for an entry-level position in the social work profession.
 A minimum of sixteen hours per week, during a period of two semesters of field work is required.
-Must be taken concurrently with SOWK 4810 and 4820.
+Students must participate in an integrative field seminar course concurrently with the field instruction courses.
+The seminar courses meet two hours per week to ensure that the educational objectives of field instruction are being met.
 (Prerequisite: SOWK 100, 211, 241, 311, 341, 350, 431, 432, Senior Status, Consent of Field Director)